RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/05 Fish Chomp/FishChomp.md

 Save your project

 ###Things to think about
-Why do we need to add the show block to the start of the prey’s script?
+Why do we need to add a show block to the start of the prey’s script?
 Think about what would happen if the prey is eaten, then the game is stopped before it reappears.
 What would happen if the game was restarted then?

 __Well done you’ve finished the basic game.
 There are more things you can do to your game though.
 Are you ready for a challenge?__